Sim-Labs-LLC/Project-Template/README.md

 - includes a fully-featured minting DAPP (React + TypeScript + SCSS + Webpack)
 - full support for contract interaction through block explorers (e.g. Etherscan), for all the users that do not trust custom DAPPs (including the `whitelistMint(...)` function)
 - customizable minting DAPP (from basic branding to complete customization)

-## YouTube tutorials
-- Deploy an NFT collection in 5 Min: https://youtu.be/ynZzPNkS1nk
-- _More videos coming soon..._

 ## Requirements